kubermatic/docs/content/developer-platform/tutorials/your-first-service/_index.en.md

 ### Via API

-It is of course also possible to create services from the kcp API directly via `kubectl` or similar tools (useful when the service should e.g. managed via GitOps).
+It is of course also possible to create services from the kcp API directly via `kubectl` or similar tools (useful when the service should be managed via GitOps, for example).
 Here is an example YAML specification:

 ```yaml
 apiVersion: core.kdp.k8c.io/v1alpha1